 Just let the color go the way it goes naturally.

 Not only will your look odd with thin spots on your brows, but thick black eyebrows with gray hair won’t look right either.
+This goes back to the advice to not overdo it.
+If you’re concerned about your eyebrows being gray then you are overthinking things.
+If you manage your eyebrows well, then it doesn’t matter if some are gray or not.
+People will think they look nice regardless.

 I will admit that as a barber we get a bad rap when it comes to doing mens eyebrows.
 We are guys too and sometimes don’t really know the best way to do some things.